wuspy/portal_calendar/README.md

 ## Building with Arduino IDE

-This project depends on ArduinoJson 6.20+, which can be installed through the library manager.
+This project requires the following dependencies to be installed through the library manager

+ - ArduinoJson 6.21.4
+ - ESPAsyncWebSrv 1.2.7

  You also need to install the ESP32 board package 2.0+.
 Go to `File -> Preferences` and add the following URL to `Additional Boards Manager URLs`

     https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json